joancipria/Swallow/README.md

 # Swallow
-Try the online editor at: http://swallow-editor.org/
+Try the online editor at: http://swallow-editor.org/en/app

-#### --- EN ---
+#### --- About---
 Swallow is an utility to create and modify HTML image maps.
-It is builtin web languages such as Javascript, CSS and HTML.
+It is builtin web languages such as Javascript, CSS, HTML and NW.js.
 And it is focused to offer a web developing tool to draw easily a map over a image.
 Then, you can use it in the web.

 With Swallow you can easily draw ALL the standard image map shapes (rectangle, circle, polygon),